 It should also be noted that an infected tooth may not exhibit any symptoms at all.
 For this reason, patients should always undergo regular dental check-ups in order to detect a possible infection before the tooth suffers additional damage.

-Root Canal Procedure
+Root Canal vs. Tooth Extraction

 After a thorough consultation to confirm that root canal therapy is an appropriate treatment for you, our dentist will create a treatment plan to eliminate the infection and save the damaged tooth from extraction.
 During the procedure, the infected or inflamed tissue will be removed from the nerve chamber, which will then be cleansed, disinfected, and sealed.
-After this process is complete, the tooth structure can be strengthened with a porcelain dental crown or tooth-colored filling to improve both the appearance and function of the tooth.
+After this process is complete, the tooth structure can be strengthened with a dental crown or tooth-colored filling from our cosmetic dentists to improve both the appearance and function of the tooth.

 After root canal therapy, pain and other symptoms caused by an infected tooth should be resolved, and patients can enjoy the renewed health of their tooth.
 This is a very common procedure that has saved countless individuals from having their tooth extracted.
 Endodontic treatment generally allows patients to prevent tooth and bone loss, retain their natural smile, continue eating the foods they enjoy, and reduce their risk of infection-related health concerns.